akeleb/Kitab/README.md

 ## Introduction

 Welcome to the eBook Selling Platform project!
 This mobile application is designed to sell soft copy books using a unique file format to prevent unauthorized sharing.
+ The eBook Selling Platform is a Flutter-based mobile application developed as part of my final year graduation project.
+It provides a platform for authors and publishers to sell their digital books while ensuring that these books cannot be easily shared with unauthorized users.
+By implementing a novel file format, we aim to protect the intellectual property of content creators.

 ## Features